private healing Ceremonies

 The Five Gates of Womanhood were created by a shared vision to restore ceremony to these important moments.

-The Closing of the Bones ceremony offers a way to complete these transitions with intention, care, and community.
 Originally practiced as a postpartum ritual, this sacred ceremony has been adapted to support women through many of life’s initiations.

 The Journey Through the Five Gates